MRL IS described AS A DEVELOPMENT PROGRAMME - WHAT DOES THAT MEAN?

 There are four elements to the system:

-- As part of the mentoring system, each participant has their own online Personal Programme Log (PPL); this builds a learning record as MRL progress.
-The Log entries are discussed with your Mentor at each of your three mentorials, over the MRL year.
+- As part of the mentoring system, each participant is asked to build a learning record in their MRL journal.
+This 'log' is discussed with your Mentor at each of your three mentorials, over the MRL year.
 You can review and amend them at any time and they remain confidential to you and your Mentor.
-You can think of the PPL as your personal development space, with a structured, though flexible, system for reflection and analysis.
+You can think of this as your personal development space, with a structured, though flexible, system for reflection and analysis.

 - Post event evaluation via Survey Monkey questionnaires, provides a personal record of your response to each workshop.
 The questionnaires reprise workshop content and the entire set of your questionnaire answers for the whole of the Programme will be given to you at the final Programme residential